Giving Birth in Japan in 1981: Barbara’s Story

 A huge thank you goes out to Barbara for taking the time to write in detail about her experience and agreeing to share it with everyone!
 You are amazing, Barbara, and what a story to have and be able to share with the world!

-A Canadian who gave birth in Japan in 1981
+A Canadian’s experience giving birth in Japan in 1981

 Have always been glad it was my second child, as the first was hard enough while I was living in my own country!
 (The one born in Japan, as it turned out, was the most normal of all my deliveries as it was the only one with whom I didn’t have back labor.)